Carnival Memphis: Decline

-For years, the Cotton Carnival was, though not officially, for all intents and purposes for whites only.
+For years, the Cotton Carnival was, though not officially, for all intents and purposes for white people only.
 When a Beale Street dentist named Dr. R.Q.
-Venson took his nephew downtown to see a Carnival parade in 1934, complete with the marching bands and floats (which were for a few years in its existence pulled by black men), and asked him how he liked it.
+Venson took his nephew downtown to see a Carnival parade in 1934, complete with the marching bands and floats (which were for a few years in its existence pulled by black men), and asked him if he enjoyed it.
 He didn't, his nephew replied, because "all the negroes were horses."
 Venson enjoined other black Memphians to hold their own separate event.
 As a result, the Cotton Makers' Fiesta was organized in 1934.
 The name changed to Cotton Makers' Jubilee and, as a protest to establish dignity and respect for Negro men and women, the first celebration was held the third week of May 1936.
 The Jubilee enjoyed its most successful years from 1948 to 1958.
 There were only two occasions in the celebrations past when no activities took place.
-The first such time was during World War II and the second occasion in 1968 due to the assassination of Dr. Martin Luther King, Jr. The organization briefly merged with Carnival Memphis in 1982 when it became known as the krewe Kemet Jubilee.
+The first such time was during World War II and the second occasion in 1968 due to the assassination of Dr. Martin Luther King Jr. The organization briefly merged with Carnival Memphis in 1982 when it became known as the krewe Kemet Jubilee.

 The King was, and still is, an older man who had ties with the industry being saluted that year, while the Queen was, and still is, a young, unmarried woman from one of Memphis' "better" families.
-That's one tradition, at least, that hasn't changed over the years.

 The elitist charge came about from all the supposedly secret activities of the Carnival royalty and especially the various Grand Krewes, whose membership — and parties, especially — were by invitation only.
 Year after year, many outsiders would read The Commercial Appeal (Memphis newspaper) stories of fancy-dress balls and dinners and dances held by mysterious-sounding, Egyptian-themed Krewes, and wonder, why they could not attend those parties or have their daughters debut in these certain circles; this sense of separation within the Memphis community led to charges of elitism.